muditdixit7/EventManager/README.md

 # EventManager
-Event Manager app backend that brings customer and vendors onto a common platform
+Event Manager app that brings customer and vendors onto a common platform